RaquelBotelhoof/Basic-python-by-Video-Course/README.md

-# Python-curso-em-video
+# Basic python by Video Course.
- Exercícios de Python resolvidos do Curso em vídeo.
+ Answered Python Exercises from the Video Course.